amaduck/sudokuSolver/README.md

 # Changes to make
 - Sometimes it just gives up when too many guesses needed - resolve
 - Entry for this stored as import.csv.issue - will solve based on these numbers.
 Adding extra numbers, per import.csv.issueUnsolvable causes it to give up after adding 1 number.
 Numbers added agree with final solution of .issue, unclear why giving more information causes it to stop.
+This happens whether numbers added via CSV or GUI